wardbell/angular-outside-zone/README.md

 * Outside-zone-flag: whether to run the price engine outside the Angular zone.

-Any change to any of the switches triggers a reset ... as does the "Reset" button.
+Any change to any of the switches triggers a service-and-engine reset.

 The price engine and the pricing service publication mechanisms are identical whether running inside or outside the zone.